Site Search:

 Federal public housing regulations require that the hearing be scheduled promptly and at a location reasonably convenient to both the housing authority and the tenant.
 Notice of the hearing must, in addition to stating the time and place of the grievance hearing, also state what procedures will govern the hearing.3 Under federal rules, a housing authority may establish what is called an expedited or quick grievance procedure concerning evictions that involve criminal or drug-related activity.4

-Who hears public housing grievances?
+Who hears grievances?

 A hearing officer or member of a hearing panel cannot have any direct personal or financial interest in the outcome of the dispute.
 Nor can an officer or panel member be related by blood or marriage to any party or any person who is the source of evidence (for example, a witness for the housing authority).
 If you feel that a hearing officer or panel member will not be able to act impartially in deciding your case, you can ask that the person not hear the case and that there be a substitute hearing officer or panel member.